 Use a public recognition feed (with points!)

-Kazoo’s social-media inspired recognition platform means peers can recognizing one another for the whole company to see and engage with in real time.
+Kazoo’s social-media inspired recognition platform means peers can recognize one another for the whole company to see and engage with in real time.
 They can earn points for each piece of recognition they receive and can cash in their points for fun and meaningful rewards and experiences — like donating money to their favorite charity, gift cards, or buying more points to send to their peers.

 With tons of resources that gives you everything you need to change HR – check out the Disruptive HR Club.